 The West Col ascent to the summit may be a preferred approach as the route is less exposed with fewer route-finding challenges.
 Read the West Col Trail description.

-**Many people have become lost on this side of the mountain, suffered from exposure to the elements and some unfortunate people have died.
-If you are in any way unsure of your abilities, please turn around and do not risk putting your friends and family through this tragedy.
+**Many people have become lost on the backside of this mountain, suffered from exposure to the elements and some unfortunate people have died.
+If you are in any way unsure of your abilities, please turn around and do not risk putting your friends and family through this tragedy.**

 Please note: With over 150 climbing routes up the face, it is critical that hikers do not throw rocks over the edge.

 Difficult travel in areas with snow and ice covered trail.

 Rockfall hazard increases in freeze / thaw weather conditions.